Nosskirneh/SpotifySwitches/README.md

-# SpotifyOfflineSwitch
+# SpotifySwitches
-Flipswitch to toggle Spotify Offline Mode.
+Flipswitch for Spotify.

-Tested on Spotify version 7.6.0
+Tested on Spotify version 7.6.0.